Solve Your CPAP Machine Side Effects

 • Coronary heart disease by 30% (1)

-Air Pressure Issues
+CPAP Pressure Issues

 Swallowing Air: You may feel bloated or have gas when using your CPAP nightly.
 To help with this problem, see your doctor to adjust the air pressure for your CPAP device.
 When the pressure is too high, it can cause excess air in your body system.

-Headaches and Dizziness: Your body may initially react to a CPAP machine with dizziness or headaches.
+Headaches and Dizziness: Your body may initially react to using a CPAP machine with dizziness or headaches.
 This is sometimes just your body’s way of responding to a new routine.
 However, if the problem continues, let your doctor check your CPAP’s air pressure to ensure that you are getting enough, but not too much pressure.

-Mask and Hose Issues
+CPAP Mask and Hose Issues

 Air Leaks: You may feel like your CPAP is not doing anything for you.
 If you don’t have a properly fitted mask, air can leak out.
 When this happens, the CPAP lacks the air pressure needed to prevent sleep apneas.
 You’ll need to see your doctor for a different type of mask or one that fits better and adheres more closely to your face.